Should pregnant women get COVID-19 vaccines?

 Dr. Anna Euser’s answer is a resounding and enthusiastic “yes.”
 She strongly encourages women who are pregnant to get the COVID-19 vaccines.

-Euser is in a unique position to provide this advice.
+Euser is in a unique position to provide advice about the importance of vaccines during pregnancy.
 She’s a maternal-fetal medicine specialist at UCHealth University of Colorado Hospital on the Anschutz Medical Campus and an assistant professor of obstetrics, gynecology and maternal-fetal medicine at the University of Colorado School of Medicine.

 Euser cares for pregnant women who are experiencing high-risk pregnancies — and she, herself, was pregnant during the pandemic.